GlazzardP/naimuri/README.md

 I was initially going to use an .env for the personal access token but thought including the .env inside repo didn't make sense.
 I would use an .env file in normal circumstances.

 For the ReadMe, I was returning a successful response earlier so I'm slightly frustrated this is now not working.
 The idea was to call the readme within a RepoCard, the readme would then be displayed in a modal.
 Currently commented out as I ran out of time.

+Lastly, I had a few issues with the PAT, becoming invalid very quickly.
+This is why I've included step 3 in the Installation Instructions